thinktandem/tandem/docs/guides/improve-tandem.md

 #### Bug or improvement

-Should describe steps to replicate and then the proposed "fix" or "improvement"
+A bug/improvement should describe steps to replicate and then the proposed "fix" or "improvement".

 #### Discussion

-If you need to _talk it out_ before you submit a proposal or if a proposal demands further discussion this is your action item.
+If you need to _talk it out_ before you submit a proposal or if a proposal demands further discussion this is the action item for you.

 #### Note

-If you just want a public place to dump some notes so that you can use them later for something more concrete.
+If you just want a public place to dump some notes so that you can use them later to populate a more actionable thing this is the action item for you.

 ### 2. Proposals